 Today's progressive lighting schemes aren't about turning lights on and off; they're about being partners in your lifestyle.
 The concept is simple: Imagine all your home's light fixtures as a single system that can be programmed into a variety of zones.
 Each zone is dedicated to particular task or mood and can be controlled by wall switches, a master wall panel, or a smartphone app.

 So in addition to “Cooking” and “Romance” zones, you might have buttons for:

-If walking over to a wall panel is too much effort at the end of a long day, you can call up an app on your smartphone or tablet and control zones that way, all while curled up on the couch.
+If walking to a wall panel is too much effort at the end of a long day, you can call up an app on your smartphone or tablet and control zones while curled up on the couch.
 If your app is voice-activated, you won't even have to swipe a finger.

 Easing the Fear of Lighting Technology

 You'll get an easy-to-understand central control unit that "talks" with new switches, light fixtures, and bulbs that are specially made to receive wireless signals.
-You decide on your zones and, once everything's set up, have the light throughout your house change intensity and color on command.
+You decide on your zones, and once everything's set up, the light throughout your house will change intensity and color on command.

 DIYers Can Zone Out, Too

 Relatively low-cost mini-systems are coming to market that'll let you install your own zones, even if your geekability quotient is near zero.

 Philips Hue smart light starter kits feature smart LED bulbs, the Hue Bridge, and a variety of smart accessories to help you easily set up a smart lighting system.
 Screw in your light bulbs, plug the Hue Bridge into your Wi-Fi router, and download the Hue app.
 Add your lights to your system and you're ready to go.
 The system works with either Bluetooth or the Bridge.

 Other DIY smart bulbs are on the market.
 They're made to replace any screw-in type of lightbulb.
 All you need is a free app you download to your phone so you can dim lights, change colors, and turn individual lights on and off.